 Eventually the client will experience some internal resistance to change and growth.
-Some clients may be able to push past the resistance and take the actions necessary to effect the desired changes and get the desired results.
-But in many cases, enough resistance shows up to stop the client from making progress.
+Some clients may be able to push past the resistance and take the actions necessary to affect the desired changes and get the desired results.
+But in many cases, enough resistance shows up to impede progress.

 To heal means to restore to wholeness.
 Someone who is not psychologically whole (someone who needs to heal) is someone who views and responds to life from conflicted states of mind.
 This conflict of the mind influences thoughts, emotions, impulses, choices, and reactions.

 That is why healing the source of those conflicts is required to increase capacity for personal development and growth.
 Restoring wholeness results in a more cohesive and unified internal response to life’s circumstances.

 A whole and unified mind could also be thought of as an integrated mind.
 The words integrated, integrity, and disintegration all point to a degree of wholeness.
 An individual with enough wholeness (most parts are integrated with the whole) will respond to the circumstances of their lives in a way that accurately reflects those circumstances.
 This individual has the capacity for personal development and growth.